TwoFistedJustice/square-pie/docs/contributors/guide_conventions_used.md

 <br/>

+# UID - Automatic UID Generation

+A lot of Square objects use UIDs rather than IDs.
+The practical difference between them is that an ID references a big object, and a UID references a small object that is contained within a big object.
+(Golly gee, I hope that wasn't too technical...).
+Square expects the user to generate their own UIDs.
+Square Pie does this automatically.
+It should be user-overridable by calling a setting function for that property.
+The syntax for an auto generated PIE uid is as follows:

+Anything in quotes is exact.

+# - denotes that the UID need only be unique only within a given object.

+(n) is the pie default value for uid lengths, as of jan 2022, it is 10.

+["uid"_] [type_of_object] ["#"] [nanoid(n)]

+examples:

+- uid_applied_tax#zYcLqTNe8r
+- uid_applied_discount#92HQVQbfDp
+- uid_modifier#8rFz3D8YmL

 # DEPRECATED

 ## Parcel - DEPRECATED - this is too complicated - just call the argument whatever it was in its past life